 Hypogonadism (also known as gonad deficiency) is the clinical name for general reduced or absent functional activity of the gonads.
 It’s one of the leading causes of low testosterone.
 Testosterone facts indicate that the condition often goes undiagnosed and undertreated in many men.

-6. Despite having access to adequate care, only about 12.2% of men with low testosterone receive treatment.
+6. Only about 12.2% of men with low testosterone receive treatment, based on recent low testosterone statistics.

 A study involving 1,486 participants in the Boston area found that many meet the diagnostic criteria for androgen deficiency.